Siemstress/backend/README.md

 ## Motivation

 Our goal this Brickhack is to learn and grow as developers.
-Each member of the team has a specific skill they wanted to focus on from frontend development, data processing, and
+Each member of the team has a specific skill they wanted to focus on such as frontend development, data processing, and collecting system information.

 ## Features

+- xyz server
+- client agent runs as a service
+- client agent is compatible with Python 3.x and does not need any additional libraries installed
 - Monitors the CPU usage, memory usage, bandwith incoming, bandwidth outgoing, and disk utilization
-- Can generate reports about the status of services and SSH logon attempts
+- Can generate reports about the status of a device and SSH logon attempts
-- 3
+- Reports give a high-level summary of the information pertaining to a device for someone in a security or IT related position

 ## How to Use

 1. 1
 2. 2
 3. 3

+## What we Learned

+How to find any Ubuntu/Debian system information interfacing with the kernel directly through /proc/.

 ## Technologies Used